Monte Carlo Tree Diffusion with Multiple Experts for Protein Design: The Algorithm

-We propose Monte Carlo Tree Diffusion with Multi-Experts (\algname), which enhances protein generation by combining masked diffusion with an MCTS planner. \algname structures diffusion as a tree, refining partially masked sequences to preserve scaffold integrity while systematically exploring uncertain regions.
-Search quality and diversity are further improved by incorporating multiple diffusion experts for diverse refinements and by using pLDDT-guided masking to target low-confidence residues.
+We propose Monte Carlo Tree Diffusion with Multi-Experts (\algname), which enhances protein generation by combining masked diffusion with an MCTS planner. \fix{An overview of the \algname workflow is shown in \figref{fig:mctd_overview}.} \algname structures diffusion as a tree, refining partially masked sequences to preserve scaffold integrity while systematically exploring uncertain regions.
+Search quality and diversity are further improved by incorporating multiple diffusion experts for diverse refinements and by using pLDDT-guided masking to target low-confidence residues, \fix{as illustrated in \figref{fig:mask-schematic}}.
 These design choices couple the planning strength of tree search with expert-aware diversification, yielding a principled framework for balancing exploration and exploitation in protein modeling.
-We present the algorithm in \algoref{alg:mctd}, with each rollout consisting of four key steps.
+We present the algorithm in \algoref{alg:mctd} (deferred to \appref{app:algorithm}), with each rollout consisting of four key steps as following:

-\paragraph{Selection.} To navigate the space of protein sequences under the reverse \emph{masked} diffusion framework, we define a tree where each node corresponds to a \emph{complete} sequence (with no masked tokens) at a particular reverse step, and edges represent one reverse transition obtained by applying masked discrete diffusion to a low-confidence subset of tokens. \fix{ At each iteration, we employ a novel selection algorithm, \fix{\PHUCTME}—an entropy-augmented variant of UCT—designed to identify the most promising path, where ME denotes Multiple Experts.} Specifically, from a parent node $\state_t$ we choose the transition (i.e., reverse move to $\state_{t-1}$ via a particular mask set) that maximizes the following objective:
+\paragraph{Selection.} To navigate the space of protein sequences under the reverse \emph{masked} diffusion framework, we define a tree where each node corresponds to a \emph{complete} sequence (with no masked tokens) at a particular reverse step, and edges represent one reverse transition obtained by applying masked discrete diffusion to a low-confidence subset of tokens. { At each iteration, we employ a novel selection algorithm, {\PHUCTME}—a Policy(P)-guided entropy($\mathcal{H}$)-augmented variant of UCT—designed to identify the most promising path, where ME denotes Multiple Experts.} Specifically, from a parent node $\state_t$ we choose the transition (i.e., reverse move to $\state_{t-1}$ via a particular mask set) that maximizes the following objective:

 with